deepak-subedi/django-app-api/README.md

 ## run aws-vault to get the user credentials

 1. cd infra
-2. aws-vault exec <aws-profile-name> --duration=8h
+2. aws-vault exec :aws-profile-name --duration=8h

 ## Then initialize the terraform backend and run other commands